 Julia Glass is the author of the novels And the Dark Sacred Night, The Widower’s Tale, The Whole World Over, and the National Book Award–winning Three Junes, as well as the Kindle Single “Chairs in the Rafters.”
 Her third book, I See You Everywhere, a collection of linked stories, won the 2009 SUNY John Gardner Fiction Award.
 She has also won fellowships from the National Endowment for the Arts, the New York Foundation for the Arts, and the Radcliffe Institute for Advanced Study.
 She has taught for more than ten years at the Fine Arts Work Center’s Summer Program and was recently appointed a Distinguished Writer in Residence at Emerson College.
 Julia lives with her family in Marblehead, Massachusetts.

-Camille Ives Beck is an experienced events and marketing manager who most recently worked for San Francisco music venues The Chapel and Yoshi’s doing programming, PR, marketing, and talent coordinating.
-This will be her second year directing the operations, fundraising, marketing and program logistics of the month-long Twenty Summers festival.
-She studied anthropology and music at the University of Vermont, and spent many years living and working in Provincetown and Truro, and now lives in Portland, Maine with her husband.
+Camille Ives Beck is an arts events and marketing manager whose experience includes working for San Francisco music venues The Chapel and Yoshi’s doing programming, PR, marketing, and talent coordinating.
+This will be her third year directing the month-long Twenty Summers festival.
+She studied anthropology and music at the University of Vermont, and spent many years living and working in Provincetown and Truro.
+She now lives in Portland, Maine, outside of the festival season.